 St. John's is a welcoming and spiritual church community, devoted to serving God and our neighbors.

 We get together to celebrate, to question, to laugh, to cry, to question, to share, to discuss, to pray, to wonder, to sit in silence, to worship God.
 None of us have all the answers, so we simply accompany one another on our journeys.

 Sunday Worship with Holy Communion is held at 10:00 a.m.

 Worship is both in person and streamed live to our Facebook page.

-Currently, we are not mandating the wearing of masks, but due to the rise of COVID in Ontario County, they are highly encouraged.
+Currently, we are not mandating the wearing of masks, but they are highly encouraged.